Tarrasch/ravens-test/README.markdown

 % Arash Rouhani
 %

-I've decided to split my design report into two parts, one describes my project as a software engineer would, in the second part I'll analyze my project as a researcher.
-But first, some basic terminology.

 ## Terminology

-I'm given 6 *images*, each containing a grid of *figures* and 4 to 8 figure alternatives.
+I'm given 6 *images*, each containing a *grid* of *figures* and the *program* must choose between 4 to 8 *figure alternatives*.
 A figure usually contains 1-3 *subfigures*, like a circle or a rectangle.
 In other words, a figure is a list of subfigures.
 Each subfigure contains *properties* with *values*.

 A *transition* is seen as a pair of two figures.
 Intuitively the first figure is the original one and if you "follow the pattern" you'll get the second figure.
-So I'll only use the word transition when a pattern is in context.
+So I'll only use the term transition when a pattern is in context.

 ## Running the program